k9alex2005/projects/employee_retention/README.md

-The dataset is provided in the folder hr_data obtained from kaggle that contains HR employee information from a undisclosed company.
+The dataset is provided in the folder, with the file named hr_data obtained from kaggle that contains various employee behaviour information.